 If you feel less productive in winters than usual know that you are not alone.
 Science supports the idea of getting lazier in cold weather.
 Days tend to get shorter, & sunlight gets dimmer.
 This change in weather can have an impact on your mood and productivity.
 Because sunlight has a direct impact on our internal clock, and circadian rhythm, which changes serotonin levels in the brain.
 Change of serotonin levels results in symptoms, such as low energy, losing interest in certain activities, feeling sluggish, & desire of hibernation.
 Less exposure to sunlight can make you tired & lazy.

 A recent survey published that January is the least productive month of the year.
 As it’s dark when you leave for work and same when you come back to home.
 Most of the people working from regular 9 to 5 miss that serotonin-rich sunlight before benefiting from it.
-As these days drag your serotonin levels drop continually.
+As these days drag on your serotonin levels drop continually.
 Leaving you sluggish & yucky.
 It can also cause season depression in some people.
 In addition to laziness, some people may also suffer from trouble sleeping, anxiety, appetite changes, trouble concentrating, & depression feels.
-Here are certain activities that can help you with lifting off winter sluggishness while boosting your mood and productivity.
+Here are some suggested ways to active during the winter.
+These certain activities can help you with lifting off winter sluggishness while boosting your mood and productivity.

 1) Get Creative with the Winter Workouts